maciejkra/helm/03_own_chart/task.md

    1. name - that will be taken from the index of value file
    2. cronjob shedule - that will be taken from the calue of the value file
 3. make a `default` value for the cronjob in the template  `"* * * * *"` if it is not defined
+4. Add `NOTES.txt` file to the templates to show post install/upgrade information

 example for the 2 point:
 ```yaml